microsoft/onnxruntime/rust/README.md

 These are Rust bindings to
 [Microsoft's ONNX Runtime](https://github.com/microsoft/onnxruntime).

-This project consist of two crates:
+This project consists of two crates:

 * [`onnxruntime-sys`](onnxruntime-sys): Low-level binding to the C API;
 * [`onnxruntime`](onnxruntime): High-level and safe API.